-You have tried everything yet still the issue persists?
-Aside from the lack of space during conversion, the error can be caused by a variety of technical problems such as bad connection, incompatible drivers or a faulty USB port.
+You have tried everything, yet still the issue persists?
+Aside from the lack of space during conversion, the error can be caused by various technical problems, such as bad connection, incompatible drivers, or a faulty USB port.
 See our troubleshooting tips below:

 Solution 4.
 Try a different USB port or lightning cable